Introduction

 Furthermore, DSP applications often require more regularly behaved memory systems to achieve strict QoS requirements, leading to DSP cores often integrating low-or-fixed-latency software-managed scratchpad memories, rather than caches with dynamic, unpredictable behavior.
 Applications and microarchitectures which prefer statically predictable memory systems are especially well-suited for VLIW ISAs.

 However, VLIW-based ISAs are notoriously difficult to program compared to general-purpose ISAs or vector ISAs.
-Performant VLIW code can also suffer from issues such as large static code size due to the need for extensive static scheduling and software-pipelned loops.
+Performant VLIW code can also suffer from issues such as large static code size due to the need for extensive static scheduling and software-pipelined loops.
 Nonetheless, specialized VLIW ISAs provide a microarchitecturally simple and efficient programmer-visible mechanism for maintaining high instruction throughput into SIMD functional units.

 Cadence, Synopsys, CEVA, and Qualcomm all ship commercial VLIW DSPs with SIMD extensions.
 Cadence, Synopsys, and CEVA cores are IP products typically integrated into a customer’s SoC as an embedded core, while Qualcomm’s Hexagon DSP Cores are integrated throughout their SoC line to provide DSP compute.